 Inconel 718 hardness and other mechanical properties

-Inconel 718 is revered for its high strength from cryogenic temperatures up to 1,300 degrees Fahrenheit.
-It’s especially effective when designed as a hot-section component of jet engines because it retains its mechanical integrity at high temperature over long periods of time.
-Inconel 718’s face-centered cubic base structure and precipitation strengthening capability allow it to resist the gradual deformation or sudden rupture of a part routinely under high stress (the phenomena are called creep and stress rupture, respectively).
+This superalloy is revered for its high strength from cryogenic temperatures up to 1,300 degrees Fahrenheit.
+It’s especially effective when used in hot-section components of jet and rocket engines because it retains its mechanical integrity at high temperature over long periods of time.
+Inconel 718’s face-centered cubic base structure and precipitation strengthening capability allow it to resist the gradual deformation or sudden rupture of a part routinely under high stress (the phenomena are called creep rupture and stress rupture, respectively).

 Depending on its manufacture and heat treatment, Inconel 718 parts usually achieve a hardness of around 36 HRC.
 That’s quite soft compared to other high-hardness steels used in machining, die casting or some automotive applications.
 But in the aerospace and power generation applications for which Inconel 718 is best suited, hardness isn’t the point.
 The mechanical properties under high stress and high temperatures are most important.

-Powder bed fusion is an additive manufacturing technique sometimes also called selective laser melting, direct metal laser sintering or electron beam melting.
-In this process, a part is printed layer by layer when either a laser or electron beam is precisely fired at metallic powder in the presence of an inert gas.
+Powder bed fusion refers to a group of additive manufacturing techniques that includes selective laser melting, direct metal laser sintering and electron beam melting.
+In these processes, a part is printed layer by layer when either a laser or electron beam is precisely fired at metallic powder in the presence of an inert gas.

 Generically, it’s referred to as additive manufacturing or metal 3D printing.

-The process has gained traction in recent years because it results in the creation of very strong parts with precise, complex shapes that would be very difficult (and sometimes impossible) to make by any other means.
+The process has gained traction because it results in the creation of very strong parts with precise, complex shapes that would be very difficult (and sometimes impossible) to make by any other means.

 Hot isostatic pressing (HIP)